Hawkeye (Clint Barton): Secret Empire

 In the "Secret Empire" storyline, Captain America leads Hydra's takeover of the United States.
-Hawkeye becomes the leader of the few free heroes left in the country (the others are either trapped outside Earth's atmosphere, trapped in New York behind a Darkforce shield, or working with Hydra).
-After Rick Jones is able to send information to the heroes revealing that Captain America has been "brainwashed" by the Cosmic Cube Kobik to believe that he has been a Hydra agent since childhood, Hawkeye is one of the heroes favoring the idea that they can recover the fragmented cube and use it to restore Rogers to normal, in opposition to the Black Widow's plan to just kill Rogers and stop him.
+Hawkeye becomes the leader of the few free heroes left in the country (the others are either trapped outside Earth's atmosphere, trapped in New York, or working with Hydra).
+After Rick Jones is able to send information to the heroes revealing that Captain America has been "brainwashed" by Kobik to believe that he has been a Hydra agent since childhood, Hawkeye is one of the heroes favoring the idea that they can recover the fragmented cube and use it to restore Rogers to normal, in opposition to Black Widow's plan to just kill Rogers and stop him.
 Despite their opposing viewpoints, Hawkeye falls back in love with Black Widow and is devastated by her supposed death at the hands of the evil Steve Rogers.

 Fresh Start

 Shortly after Natasha's supposed death, a number of her enemies have been killed off.
 Hawkeye and Winter Soldier start investigating the trail of bodies left behind to uncover the mysterious assassin and determine if Black Widow is still alive.
 They eventually discover that she was cloned by the Black Widow Ops Program following her death.
-When Winter Soldier and Hawkeye arrived at the Red Room, the Black Widow clone dropped her cover and began killing her superiors, liberating the recruits, and destroying all the clones and Epsilon Red.
-When the authorities arrived, Black Widow left the Red Room, leaving note for Hawkeye to stop following her and for Winter Soldier to join her in ending the Red Room.
+When Winter Soldier and Hawkeye arrive at the Red Room, the Black Widow clone drops her cover and begins killing her superiors, liberating the recruits, and destroying all the clones and Epsilon Red.
+When authorities arrive, Black Widow leaves the Red Room, leaving a note for Hawkeye to stop following her and for Winter Soldier to join her in ending the Red Room.

 During the "Fresh Start" relaunch, Clint and Kate decided to revive the West Coast Avengers following an attack by land sharks in Santa Monica.
 For that, they recruited America Chavez and Kate's boyfriend Johnny "Fuse" Watts, who helped in the mission, and were eventually joined by Gwenpool and Kid Omega.
 Given their lack of funds, the newly formed team tried to get financiers by starring in a reality show following their exploits.